mpaolino/cuadraditosxo/README.md

 This activity was developed with ease of use in mind.

-Just fire the app and point the XO camera to QR target and Cuadraditos will automatically detect the decoded URL and open it in the default browser.
+Just fire the app and point the XO camera to QR target and Cuadraditos will automatically decode it.
+Right now it only detects two kind of data, URLs and text.

-If the decoded text is not a URL it will display it on Write activity.
+There is still no official way of running an activity from another activity, so the interaction between the browser and Cuadraditos is done through the clipboard.
+Text is displayed in the activity and gives the user the chance to copy it to the clipboard.
+URLs are automatically copied to the clipboard.

 Authors
 =======